Yvand/Hugo-EntraCP/content/docs/help/troubleshooting.md

 You can use [ULS Viewer](https://www.microsoft.com/en-us/download/details.aspx?id=44020) to inspect the logs.

-## Use the built-in trobleshooting page
+## Use the built-in troubleshooting page

 EntraCP comes with a built-in troubleshooting page, located in `16\TEMPLATE\ADMIN\EntraCP\TroubleshootEntraCP.aspx`.
 It is primarily designed to: